dhylands/rshell/README.md

 By default, rshell uses ANSI color escape codes when displaying the prompt and ls output.
 This option allows colorized output to be disabled.

+# File System

+rshell can be connected to multiple pyboards simultaneously.
+If the board module exists on the pyboard (i.e. a file named board.py somewhere in the module search path) and it contains an attribute called name then the pyboard will use that name.
+If the board module can't be imported then the board will be named, pyboard or wipy.
+Names will have -1 (or some other number) to make the board name unique.

+You can access the internal flash on the first board connected using /flash and the sd card on the first board connected can be accessed using /sd.

+For all other connected pyboards, you can use /board-name/flash or /board-name/sd (you can see the board names using the boards command).

 # Commands

 ## args